Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 So what do you do when you hear the constant tapping sound that signifies your home is now the feeding grounds of a woodpecker?

-Once you’ve scared the birds away, it’s time to check for an insect infestation.
+Once you have scared the birds away, it’s time to check for an insect infestation.
 As we mentioned above, you must get this issue under control before investigating other woodpecker deterrents.

 Woodpecker Deterrents